osaroo3/battleships-game-ci-project3/README.md

 ![PEP8 linter Validator Check](assets/readme-images/pep8-check.PNG)

--Lighthouse audit: Archieved 100% accessiblity, best practices and SEO checks.
-However, the site performance is at 74% - the lowest.
-This issue has to do with my chrome extension.
+-Lighthouse audit:

 ![Lighthouse Accessibility Audit](assets/readme-images/lighthouse-report-photo.PNG)

 ## Fixed Bug

-- I was'nt able to call the user's name entry before telling them their quiz score.
-This issue was based on the variable assigned to the name entry being block scoped.
-I fixed this issue by declaring the variable outside the scope making it a global varaiable.
+- When printing final score for both player and computer at game over, player score was assigned to computer and vice versa.
+I noticed, that I was checking the ships they destroyed on their respective board rather than the board of their opponent.

 ## Unfixed Bugs

-- Yet to fix my chrome extension issues affecting the site's performance rating.
+- The validation statement when a wrong value is entered prints twice.

 ## Libraries and Programs Used

 - Github: To Store Repository
-- Codeanywhere: To Create the html and css files
+- Codeanywhere: To Create the Python file.
-- Google Fonts: Font-family 'Open Sans' and fallback "sans serif"
 - Google Chrome Dev Tools: For testing.
 - Microsoft Edge: Alternative browser for site testing
-- Font Awesome: Social media icons
-- Am I Responsive: Getting image of how the webpage renders on different screen sizes.
+- Am I Responsive: Getting image of how the page renders on different screen sizes.

 # Deployment

-The site was deployed to GitHub pages.
-The steps or deploy are shwon below:
+The site code is stored on GitHub repository, but deployed on Heroku from GitHub.
+The steps to deploy are shown below:

-  1. Go to GitHub repository, click on the project.
-  2. Click 'settings' and also click 'Pages'.
-  3. Select 'Main' from drop-down menu under branch, and click save.
-  4. A link to the live page will appear .
+  1. Create an account on [Heroku](https://id.heroku.com/login).
+  2. If eligible activate Heroku student pack and set up payment process.
+Following the instructions in the links. [link1](https://www.heroku.com/github-students) [link2](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LS101+2021_T1/courseware/293ee9d8ff3542d3b877137ed81b9a5b/e3b664e16366444c8d722c5d8340b340/).
+  3. Go to dashboard and click create a new app.
+Choose a unique name for your app, choose your region and click create.
+  4. Go to setting, click on reveal config vars, for key use "PORT" and for value use "8000" and save.
+  5. Add build packs, choose python first, and save before nodejs.
+  6. Exit settings and go to "deploy".
+Select GitHub and then click connect.
+Choose the app you want to deploy from your GitHub repository.
+  7. Click deploy branch or select automatic deploys before deploy branch.
+  8. After deployement is successful, a live link appears.

-The live link for this site can be found here -[link](https://osaroo3.github.io/world-cup-quiz-ci-project2/index.html)
+The live link can be found here -[here](https://battleships-game-ci-project3-baac25174f1e.herokuapp.com/)

 # Credits

-I wish to thank my mentor Martina Terlevic for all the support so far, and to Code Institute and its slack community, I say a big thanks.
+I wish to thank my mentor Martina Terlevic for all the support so far, and of course the Code Institute community.

-1. The tools to make this page come alive comes from Code Institutes Love maths, love running walkthrough project and Aerobic yoga project 1.
+1. The love sandwich walkthrough project and the CI Ultimate Battleships game provided great help.
-2. I acknowledge Code Institute's sample README and Tulkerfaulk for the readme file structure.
+2. I acknowledge Code Institute's sample README and [Tulkerfaulk](https://github.com/TuckerFaulk/) for the readme file structure.
-3. The correct and incorrect scores counter code was gotten from love maths.
+3. The scores counter code idea was from [Karroroenning](https://github.com/Karroroenning/battleship).
+4. The game board code idea was from Code Institutes Ultimate Battleships Game example.

 ## Content

-The quiz content was sourced from : [FIFA](https://www.fifa.com/fifaplus/en/tournaments/mens/worldcup/qatar2022/scores-fixtures?country=GB&wtw-filter=ALL)
+The game content idea was from v and [wikipedia](https://en.wikipedia.org/wiki/Battleship_(game))
 ## Media

-Images:

-The FIFA trophy image was sourced from : [Google search](https://www.aljazeera.com/sports/2023/3/14/fifa-confirms-expanded-2026-world-cup-with-record-104-matches)

-The offial 2022 world cup image was sourced from : [Google search](https://upload.wikimedia.org/wikipedia/en/thumb/e/e3/2022_FIFA_World_Cup.svg/800px-2022_FIFA_World_Cup.svg.png)

-The faveicon was sourced from : [Flaticon](https://www.flaticon.com/free-icon/world-cup_8861317?term=world+cup&page=1&position=2&origin=search&related_id=8861317)
+All images used are screenshots of this project.